Simon-Brandt/ShellArgparser/README.md

 Mandatory arguments to long options are mandatory for short options too.

 Positional arguments:
-COMMAND LINE
+COMMAND
-                                     the indexed array in which the argparser stores the script's command line upon
-                                     parsing its own arguments
+                                        the indexed array in which the argparser LINE                                  stores the script's command line upon parsing its own arguments

 Options:
-    [--add-help]                     add -h, --help as flags to call the help message (default: true)
+      [--add-help]                     add ARGPARSER_HELP_OPTIONS and --help as
+                                       flags to call the help message (default: true)
-    [--add-usage]                    add -u, --usage as flags to call the usage message (default: true)
+      [--add-usage]                    add ARGPARSER_USAGE_OPTIONS and --usage
+                                       as flags to call the usage message (default: true)
+      [--add-version]                  add ARGPARSER_SCRIPT_VERSION_OPTIONS and
-    [--add-version]                  add -V, --version as flags to call the version message (default: true)
+                                       --version as flags to call the version message (default: true)
       [--allow-option-abbreviation]    allow the user to give long option names in abbreviated form (default: false)
       [--allow-option-merging]         allow the user to give short option names in merged (concatenated) form
                                        (default: false)
       [--arg-array-name=NAME]          the indexed array for the raw arguments and the associative array for the parsed arguments (default: args)
       [--arg-def-file=FILE]            the path to a file holding the definition of the arguments (default:
                                        '')
       [--arg-def-file-has-header]      whether the arguments definition file
                                        has a header explaining the columns
                                        (default: true)
       [--arg-def-has-header]           whether the arguments definition in the script has a header explaining the
                                        columns (default: true)
       [--arg-delimiter-1=CHAR]         the primary delimiter that separates the fields in the arguments definition
                                        (default: :)
       [--arg-delimiter-2=CHAR]         the secondary delimiter that separates
                                        the elements of sequences in the
                                        arguments definition (default: ,)
       [--check-arg-definition]         check if the arguments definition is consistent (default: false)
       [--check-env-vars]               check if the argparser environment
                                        variables accord to their definition
                                        (default: false)
       [--configuration-file=FILE]      the path to a file holding the argparser configuration (default: '')
       [--count-flags]                  count flags instead of setting them to true or false based on the last prefix used on the command line (default:
                                        false)
       [--error-exit-code=INT]          the exit code when errors occurred upon parsing (default: 1)
       [--error-style=STYLE]            the color and style specification for error messages (default:
                                        red,bold,reverse)
       [--help-exit-code=INT]           the exit code for help messages (default: 0)
       [--help-file=FILE]               the path to a file holding the extended help message (default: '')
       [--help-file-include-char=CHAR]  the character that introduces an include directive in an ARGPARSER_HELP_FILE
                                        (default: @)
       [--help-file-keep-comments]      keep commented lines in the help file (default: false)
+      [--help-options=CHAR]            the short (single-character) option
+                                       names to invoke the help message
+                                       (default: h,?)
       [--help-style=STYLE]             the color and style specification for help messages (default: italic)
       [--language=-]                   the language in which to localize the help and usage messages (default: en)
       [--max-col-width-1=INT]          the maximum column width of the first column in the help message (default: 5) [--max-col-width-2=INT]          the maximum column width of the second column in the help message (default: 33) [--max-col-width-3=INT]          the maximum column width of the third column in the help message (default: 39) [--positional-arg-group=NAME]    the name of the argument group holding all positional arguments (default:
                                        Positional arguments)
       [--read-args]                    read the arguments and parse them to ARGPARSER_ARG_ARRAY_NAME (default: true)
       [--script-name=NAME]             the script's name for the help, usage, version, error, and warning messages
                                        (default: '')
       [--script-version=-]             the script's version number for the version message (default: 1.0.0)
       [--script-version-exit-code=INT] the exit code for version messages (default: 0)
+      [--script_version-options=CHAR]  the short (single-character) option
+                                       names to invoke the version message
+                                       (default: V)
       [--script-version-style=STYLE]   the color and style specification for version messages (default: bold)
       [--set-args]                     set the arguments from
                                        ARGPARSER_ARG_ARRAY_NAME as variables in
                                        the script's scope (default: true)
       [--set-arrays]                   set arguments intended to have multiple values as indexed array (default: true)
       [--silence-errors]               silence the emission (output) of error messages (default: false)
       [--silence-warnings]             silence the emission (output) of warning messages (default: false)
       [--translation-file=FILE]        the path to a simplified YAML file holding the translation to
                                        ARGPARSER_LANGUAGE (default: '')
       [--unset-args]                   unset (remove) all command-line
                                        arguments given to the script (default:
                                        true)
       [--unset-env-vars]               unset (remove) the argparser environment
                                        variables from the environment (default:
                                        true)
       [--unset-functions]              unset (remove) the argparser functions
                                        from the environment (default: true)
       [--usage-exit-code=INT]          the exit code for usage messages (default: 0)
       [--usage-file=FILE]              the path to a file holding the extended usage message (default: '')
       [--usage-file-include-char=CHAR] the character that introduces an include directive in an ARGPARSER_USAGE_FILE
                                        (default: @)
       [--usage-file-keep-comments]     keep commented lines in the usage file (default: false)
       [--usage-message-option-type={long,short}]
                                         use short or long option names in usage messages (default: short)
       [--usage-message-orientation={row,column}]
                                         output the positional and keyword
                                        arguments in usage messages in a row or in a column (default: row)
+      [--usage-options=CHAR]           the short (single-character) option
+                                       names to invoke the usage message
+                                       (default: u)
       [--usage-style=STYLE]            the color and style specification for usage messages (default: italic)
+      [--use-long-options]             use the long option names for parsing (default: true)
+      [--use-short-options]            use the short option names for parsing (default: true)
       [--use-styles-in-files]          use the colors and styles when STDOUT/STDERR is not a terminal
                                        (default: false)
       [--warning-style=STYLE]          the color and style specification for warning messages (default: red,bold)

--h, --help                           display this help and exit -u, --usage                          display the usage and exit -V, --version                        display the version and exit
+      --help                           display this help and exit
+      --usage                          display the usage and exit
+      --version                        display the version and exit
 ```

 ## Include directives